Christmas Island: Flag

-In early 1986, the Christmas Island Assembly held a design competition for an island flag; the winning design was adopted as the informal flag of the territory for over a decade, and in 2002 it was made the official flag of Christmas Island.
+In early 1986, the Christmas Island Assembly held a design competition for an island flag; the winning design was adopted as the informal flag of the territory for over a decade that is until 2002 it was made the official flag of Christmas Island.
 At the centre of the flag is a yellow roundel showing an image of the island in green.

 Economy

 Phosphate mining had been the only significant economic activity, but in December 1987 the Australian government closed the mine.
 In 1991, the mine was reopened by Phosphate Resources Limited, a consortium that included many of the former mine workers as shareholders and is the largest contributor to the Christmas Island economy.

 With the support of the government, the $34 million Christmas Island Casino and Resort opened in 1993 but was closed in 1998.

 The Australian government in 2001 agreed to support the creation of a commercial spaceport on the island; however, this has not yet been constructed and appears that it will not proceed.
 The Howard government built a temporary immigration detention centre on the island in 2001 and planned to replace it with a larger, modern facility at North West Point until Howard's defeat in the 2007 elections.